jasmine1601/LLM-Experiments/README.md

-# Llama2-Experiments
+# LLM-Experiments

-Just playing around with Llama2.
+Just playing around with LLMs.

 Contributors are welcome :)